developedbysean/Convenient-Scripts/README.md

 ## downloadsort.py
-sorts things in the download folder and moves file types to respective folders
+sorts things in the download folder and moves file types to respective folders replace the paths in the code to the ones on your system then run the script

 ## imgsort.py
 sorts files by the year and months they were taken or created.